hpc-carpentry/tuning_lammps/_episodes/old-01-introduction.md

 2. Appropriate choice of benchmark data
 3. Appropriate choice of hardwares
 4. Choosing best representative benchmarking suite
-5. Identifying the souce of varying benchamarking results
+5. Identifying the source of varying benchmarking results

 ## 1.2 Scaling
 A few lies on scaling behaviour to be discussed here.